blakeembrey/react-free-style/README.md

 ## Why?

-Check out some of the reasons for [doing CSS in JS](https://github.com/blakeembrey/free-style#why).
-This adds on top of that formidable list for React.js specific functionality.
+Check out why you should be [doing CSS in JS](https://github.com/blakeembrey/free-style#why).
+This module exposes the API directly to React.js.

-**Also solved by using React Free Style**
+**More improvements with React Free Style**

 * Modular React.js components (automatically namespaced CSS)
-* Fast renders with automatic style mounting (outputs only the styles on page)
+* Fast renders with automatic style mounting (output only the styles on page)
-* Create "temporary" styles (automatically register and remove styles with the component lifecycle)
+* Create "temporary" styles (register and remove styles with the component lifecycle)

 ## Installation